 There's a reason for boiling water taps becoming as popular as they are:

-• They are incredibly convenient for everyday cooking and cleaning jobs, like brewing hot drinks, cooking pasta, noodles or vegetables, mopping your floors or filling up hot water bottles
+• Convenience: These taps are incredibly useful for everyday cooking and cleaning tasks like brewing hot drinks, cooking pasta or vegetables, mopping floors, or filling up hot water bottles.

 How much does a boiling water tap cost?